 Updates the extract from the contents of a file if the original data source type of the extract is the same file-based data source or extract file.

-Note: If you do not see the Tableau Data Server option, your data source may not be published to Tableau Online (in which case it will not show the icon above).
+Note: If you do not see the Tableau Data Server option, your data source may not be published to Tableau Cloud (in which case it will not show the icon above).
 If you see the Tableau Data Server option, but refresh commands are unavailable, the data source exists on the server, but it is not an extract.
 For example, it is a live connection to data hosted on the internet.

 Topics in the Extracting Data(Link opens in a new window) section in the Tableau Help.